ietf-wg-vcon/draft-ietf-vcon-vcon-container/draft-ietf-vcon-vcon-container.md

 For instance, an interaction between a bot and a human is an appropriate scope for vCons, but a conversation between two bots would not.

 Due to the size and complexity of some portions of a vCon, both inline and externally referenced dialog, analysis, attachments and other vCon reference assets are supported.
-For instance, vCons may reference a videoconference media recording as an external URL with an accompanying signature of the contents to detect tampering.
+For instance, vCons may reference a video conference media recording as an external URL with an accompanying signature of the contents to detect tampering.
 Alternatively, vCons may directly contain the media of the entire dialog internally, keeping the conversation in one place, and optionally encrypted.

 vCons are designed to be a digital asset, versioned and signed.